StackVista/stackstate-docs/use/checks-and-monitors/monitors.md

 asdasdasdsasd
 TODO
 ??? new commit
-one file changed\the same one
+one file changed\the same one and again

 StackState reports a health state for elements in the topology based on the health state reported by checks and monitors attached to the element.
 Checks and monitors have a similar function in StackState, but work differently under the hood.